osintalex/wetransferchecker/README.md

 * [Contact](#contact)

 ## Usage
-If you're on a mac, you can download a zip file [here](.zip/wetransferchecker.zip).
-Simply unzip it, copy the cloud icon to your applications folder and then double click it to run the program.

-Otherwise, you'll need to make sure python3.8 is installed on your machine before running the following commands in the same directory:
+Make sure python3.8 is installed on your machine before running the following commands in the same directory:

 ```